-M = Fair Market Value per share of Common Shares as of the last Business Day (or, if applicable, trading day) before ex-date

-D = Fair Market Value of the dividend or distribution made per share of Common Shares

-$Ua = Ub \times M / (M - D) Pa = Pb \times (M - D) / M$
+- Ub = Warrant Shares underlying this Warrant before the adjustment - Ua = Warrant Shares underlying this Warrant after the adjustment - Pb = exercise price per share before the adjustment - Pa = exercise price per share after the adjustment - M = Fair Market Value per share of Common Shares as of the last Business Day (or, if applicable, trading day) before ex-date - D = Fair Market Value of the dividend or distribution made per share of Common Shares - $Ua = Ub \ge M / (M D) Pa = Pb \ge (M D) / M$

 4.3.
 Tender Offers.
-If a publicly-announced tender offer or issuer bid made by the Company or any of its subsidiaries for all or any portion of the Common Shares shall expire and tendering holders of Common Shares are paid aggregate consideration having a Fair Market Value when paid which exceeds the aggregate Fair Market Value of the Common Shares acquired in such tender offer as of the last Business Day, or, if applicable, trading day before the date on which such tender offer is first publicly announced (such excess, the "Excess Tender Amount"), then the Exercise Price to be in effect after the tender offer expires shall be determined (without rounding) by multiplying (x) the Exercise Price in effect immediately prior to such adjustment by (y) a fraction, the numerator of which shall be the Fair Market Value per share of the Common Shares as of the last trading day before the date on which such tender offer is first publicly announced less the Premium Per Pro Forma Share, and the denominator of which shall be the Fair Market Value per share of Common Shares as of the last Business Day, or, if applicable, trading day before the date on which such tender offer is first publicly announced.
+If a publicly-announced tender offer or issuer bid made by the Company or any of its subsidiaries for all or any portion of the Common Shares shall expire and tendering holders of Common Shares are paid aggregate consideration having a Fair Market Value when paid which exceeds the aggregate Fair Market Value of the Common Shares acquired in such tender offer as of the last Business Day, or, if applicable, trading day before the date on which such tender offer is first publicly announced (such excess, the "Excess Tender Amount"), then the Exercise Price to be in effect after the tender offer expires shall be determined (without rounding) by multiplying (x) the Exercise Price in effect immediately prior to such adjustment by (y) a fraction, the numerator of which shall be the Fair Market Value per share of the Common Shares as of the last trading day before the date on which such tender offer is first publicly announced less the Premium Per Pro Forma Share, and the denominator of which shall be the Fair Market Value per share of Common Shares as of the last Business Day, or, if applicable, trading day before the date on which such tender offer is first publicly announced less the Premium Per Pro Forma Share, and the denominator of which shall be the Fair Market Value per share of Common Shares as of the last Business Day, or, if applicable, trading day before the date on which such tender offer is first publicly announced.
 As used herein, "Premium Per Pro Forma Share" means (x) the Excess Tender Amount divided by (y) the number of Common Shares outstanding at expiration of the tender offer after giving pro forma effect to the purchase of shares in the tender offer.
-Upon any adjustment of the Exercise Price pursuant to this Section 4.3, the total number of Warrant Shares purchasable upon the exercise of this Warrant shall be such number of Warrant Shares (calculated to the nearest thousandth) purchasable immediately prior to such adjustment multiplied by a fraction, the numerator of which shall be the Exercise Price in effect immediately after such adjustment.
-For avoidance of doubt, the adjustment contemplated by this section can be expressed by formula as follows:
+Upon any adjustment of the Exercise Price pursuant to this Section 4.3, the total number of Warrant Shares purchasable upon the exercise of this Warrant shall be such number of Warrant Shares (calculated to the nearest thousandth) purchasable immediately prior to such adjustment multiplied by a fraction, the numerator of which sha